newrelic/newrelic-python-agent/PROCESS.md

 4. Perform any other final adhoc local tests deemed necessary for the release.

+5. Create a release branch

-5. Commit change made to ``newrelic/__init__.py`` into the ``develop`` branch.
+6. Commit change made to ``newrelic/__init__.py`` into the release branch you just created.
 Format the commit message like this:

         Increment version to A.B.C for release.

-6. Follow git-flow procedure to create a release branch with name ``vA.B.C``.

-    With our odd/even numbering scheme, ``B`` should always be even.
-This string will become the final tag git-flow will add when finishing the release.

-    Confirm that you are in the `develop` branch, then run:

-        git flow release start vA.B.C

-7. If necessary, push release branch back to github for further testing by the rest of the Python agent team.
-Wait for confirmation before proceeding if such testing is required.

-8. Follow git-flow procedure to finish the release branch.

-    From the command line:

-        git flow release finish vA.B.C

-    You will be prompted to create a merge commit message and a git tag.
-Hitting enter and accepting the default is fine.
+7. Push that branch up, and create a pull request from the release branch to ``develop``.
+Get someone to add the "sidekick:approved" label and merge.
+This is necessary because no changes can to added to the code without being side-kick approved.
+Security will keep sending you emails if you don't do this.

+8. Create a PR from ``develop`` to ``master``.
+The PR should be titled:

+        Merge develop into master for release A.B.C

+9. Get a buddy to sidekick and merge this PR.

-9. Switch back to the ``develop`` branch and perform a merge from ``master`` back into the ``develop`` branch.
+10. Switch back to the ``develop`` branch and perform a merge from ``master`` back into the ``develop`` branch.

     Confirm that you are on the `develop` branch, then run: